Key Takeaway

 Why Preserving Muscle Matters So Much

-Muscle is not just about aesthetics or strength, though those matter too.
+Muscle isn't just about aesthetics or strength, though those matter too.
 Skeletal muscle is your body's largest metabolic organ.
-It is responsible for the majority of your resting energy expenditure beyond your brain and vital organs.
+It's responsible for the majority of your resting energy expenditure beyond your brain and important organs.
 Every pound of muscle burns roughly 6-7 calories per day at rest, compared to about 2 calories per pound of fat.
+For a complete cost breakdown, see our affordable GLP-1 options.

 The Protein Strategy